ikushlianski/investing-bots/prd/prd-001-basic-botbox/features/ft-005-user-authentication/feature.md

     1. A user navigates to the login page and enters their email address.
     2. The application sends an API request to the backend.
     3. The backend generates a secure, single-use token and sends an email to the user containing a link with this token.
+    3.1.
+We use Cloudflare's ability to send emails or we use Resend free tier
     4. The user clicks the link in their email.
     5. The application verifies the token, establishes a user session (e.g., via a secure, HTTP-only cookie), and redirects the user to the main dashboard.
 -   **Session Management:** The chosen auth library will handle the creation, validation, and expiration of user sessions.